fyfylian/woocommerce-gateway-fyfy/readme.txt

 == Description ==

-Seamlessly integrate Bitcoin, Ethereum and Nimiq payments into your webshop.
+Seamlessly integrate Bitcoin, Ethereum and Fyfy payments into your webshop.
 Receive the equivalent of your regular price in crypto directly in your wallet.
 Easy to integrate and free of charge.
 Beautifully designed and easy to use.
 Open source and decentralized.

 **Features Include:**

-* Bitcoin, Ethereum and Nimiq support
+* Bitcoin, Ethereum and Fyfy support
 * Automatic conversion from supported store currencies like USD or EUR to crypto at latest market prices
 * Full order status feedback in your WooCommerce panel
 * Decentralized and non-proprietary